 Fonts are a good case in point, as what may work well for print will not render properly on every user’s computer and will end up defaulting to something that is unrecognisable as your brand or worse unreadable.
-Aim for standard fonts on your site, Sans-Serif fonts (like Arial) are better online, Serif fonts (like Times New Roman) are harder to read on web.
+Aim for standard fonts on your site, Sans-Serif fonts (like Arial or Roboto) are better online, Serif fonts (like Times New Roman) are harder to read on web.
 Current trends favour simple larger size font, header design with a lot of space, a less is more approach enabling better rendering and readability on any device.
 Colours play an important role on a website as they influence how people feel about your site.
 They should align with your target market, your products and your key messages, and as mentioned, should have been already factored into the visual part of your brand design strategy.
-Many DIY website templates will already have done that work for you and its up to you to harmonise them with your existing palate.
+Many DIY website templates will already have done that work for you and it's up to you to harmonise them with your existing palate.

 While compelling content is very important, only 10% of people will read your text, so keep it short, to the point, and broken out into easily read blocks that guide your customers to their next call to action or click.
 Spend some time carefully crafting each page, and making every word work for you.
 If this isn’t your strong skill set, there are plenty of freelancers who specialise in this area of writing, and depending on how you are approaching the build, some businesses will do it for you as part of the brief (more on this in the 'building your site' section below).
 Storytelling is integral here as you are essentially taking your customers on a brand journey.
-While brevity is favoured, if your brand and products lend themselves to longer form writing, consider including a blog in your website and make you story an integral part of the customer experience.
+While brevity is favoured, if your brand and products lend themselves to longer form writing, consider including a blog in your website and make your story an integral part of the customer experience.

 Images are also critical to tell your brand story, as are short videos.
 Images should invoke emotion, show action, and be used generously on your site to keep readers attention.
 Remember to make sure you use images that load quickly – at around 400x300 pixels and resolution max 72 dpi, you could have around 2 to 6 images per page.